RULES AND REGULATIONS

 Runners younger than 18 years old on the date of the event, must supply parental authorization.

-Runners younger than 18 years old cannot participate in TUT 122km and TUT 60km race.
+Runners younger than 18 years old cannot participate in TUT 63km race.

 Runners younger than 15 years old on the date of the event, can only participate with parents.